Ifeoluwa-SE/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This file contains solutions to Pointers, Arrays and Strings task
+This file contains solutions to Pointers, Arrays and Strings project